 Here’s how to create an infographic with Venngage:

-Step 1: Sign up for an account (it’s free!)
+Step 1: Sign up for an account (It’s free!)

-Sign up for a Venngage account using email, Gmail, or your Facebook account.
+Sign up for a Venngage account using email, Gmail or your Facebook account.

-Step 1: Sign up for free
+Sign up for free Venngage account

-Step 2: Pick an infographic template from our library
+Step 2: Pick an infographic template

 Venngage has no shortage of templates you can edit, including infographic templates